Last updated in October 2014

 Leading figures in Uruguayan society are well informed about German affairs.
 Germany is also seen as an important member of the European Union.

-In 2012, Germany was the biggest European importer of Uruguayan goods and currently ranks eighth among the principal buyers of the country’s exports worldwide, behind Brazil, China, Argentina, Russia and Venezuela.
-According to Federal Statistical Office figures, in 2012 Germany imported from Uruguay goods worth EUR 291 million.
-During the same period, Uruguay’s imports from Germany stood at EUR 247 million.
+In 2013, Germany was the biggest European importer of Uruguayan goods and is one of the principal buyers of the country’s exports, though well behind Brazil and China.
+According to Federal Statistical Office figures, in 2013 Germany imported from Uruguay goods worth EUR 373.5 million.
+During the same period, Uruguay’s imports from Germany stood at EUR 350 million.

-According to Germany Trade & Invest figures, total German direct investment in Uruguay increased to EUR 384 million in 2011.
+According to Germany Trade & Invest figures, total German direct investment in Uruguay was worth EUR 366 million in 2012.

 The German-Uruguayan Chamber of Commerce in Montevideo was founded in 1916 and currently has over 500 members, more than 50 of them domiciled abroad, some in Germany; it is affiliated to the regional chamber in Buenos Aires.